afrase/kodiswift/docs/tutorial.rst

 ----------

 We're finished!
 You should be able to navigate your addon using the command line.
-You should also be able to test your addon directly in XBMC.
+You should also be able to test your addon directly in Kodi.
 I personally like to use symlinks to test my addons.
 On linux, you could do something like this::

     $ cd ~/.xbmc/addons
     $ ln -s ~/Code/plugin.video.academicearthtutorial

-Note that you'll also have to install the xbmcswift2 XBMC distribution.
+Note that you'll also have to install the kodiswift Kodi distribution.
 The easiest way is to install one of the addons listed on the :ref:`poweredby` page.
-Since they all require xbmcswift2 as a dependency, it will automatically be installed.
-The other option is to download the newest released version from `this page <https://github.com/jbeluch/xbmcswift2-xbmc-dist/tags>`_ and unzip it in your addons directory.
+Since they all require kodiswift as a dependency, it will automatically be installed.
+The other option is to download the newest released version from `this page <https://github.com/jbeluch/kodiswift-xbmc-dist/tags>`_ and unzip it in your addons directory.